Ashes to Ashes (British TV series): Production

 First series episodes were directed by Jonny Campbell, Bille Eltringham and Catherine Morshead.

 Filming for the second series began in 2008.
 The second series takes place six months after the first, set in 1982 during the Falklands War.
 The episodes were shot on Super 16 film and mastered in 576p standard definition.

 A third, and final, series was commissioned, and filming of the eight 60-minute episodes began in late 2009.
 This final series was shot in Super 16 again but telecined and mastered for high definition.
 In an interview with SFX, series co-creator and executive producer Matthew Graham stated that he was considering making a 3D episode.
 Once again, the series moved on a year, this time to 1983.
 Philip Glenister, speaking on the BBC One Breakfast TV programme on 8 June 2009, announced that the third series would be the last.
 Producers revealed the climax of the show would reveal who the character of Gene Hunt really is.
 The third series concluded on 21 May 2010.

 The Audi Quattro was not available in right-hand drive in the United Kingdom in 1981, only in left-hand drive.
 The car shown in the TV series is the 1983 model, with slight changes to the headlights and other features.
 Costume designer Rosie Hackett explained the challenge in not using any eighties fashion not yet available in the year the respective series is set in (1981, 1982 and 1983 respectively).
-One reason for moving the sequel to London, from Life on Mars Manchester setting, was because the iconic eighties fashion would not have reached smaller cities at the time.
+One reason for moving the sequel to London from the Manchester setting of Life on Mars was because the iconic eighties fashion would not have reached smaller cities at the time.